yveskaufmann/retry/README.md

 ## Usage

-The example below demonstrates how to annotate methods to mark them as retryable.
+The example below demonstrates how to annotate methods to mark them as retriable.
 When `retryWhen` return `true` the method is retried until it reaches the `maxRetries` limit.

-When the retry limit is reached last result is returned or the last error is thrown.
+When the retry limit is reached, the last return value is returned or the last thrown error is thrown.

-When the limit is reached the last result, or the last thrown

 > NOTE: The Retryable annotation only works with methods that returning promises like async methods.